 If you take some of Soga no Yashiro’s sand with you and place it around your house, it will protect your home.

-Rabbits in front of Soga-no Yashiro you will find a bunch of rabbit idols.
-According to legend, Okuninushi-no-okami once saved a rabbit, which is why you will find many cute rabbit statues at Izumo Taisha.
+In front of Soga-no Yashiro you will find a bunch of rabbit idols.
+According to legend, Okuninushi once saved a rabbit, which is why you will find many cute rabbit statues at Izumo Taisha.

 The written sign inside Kagura-den is not made with ink, but it’s in fact embroidery.
 You will see the cross-stitch style if you look closely.
 There is also a stained glass with pictures of clouds in the shape of Izumo Taisha.

-The Kagura-den features the largest shimenawa (sacred straw rope) in Japan; it is 13.5 meters long and weighs around 5 tons.
+The Kagura-den features the largest shimenawa (sacred straw rope) in Japan.
 The rope is one of the most easily recognized and distinctive features of Izumo-taisha.
 The shimenawa is 13.5 meters long and weighs 4.4 tons, making it one of the biggest in Japan.
 You are sure to be surprised at the sheer scale of this straw rope hanging a few feet above your head.

 A few feet away from the Kagura-den you can see a huge Japanese flag swaying in the wind.